Data-Efficient RLVR via Off-Policy Influence Guidance: Influence Estimation in RLVR

 \section{Influence Estimation in RLVR}

-Following the first-order influence function formula \citep{pruthi2020estimating}, in the RLVR context, given a training prompt $s_0$ and a test query $s_0'$, we use the inner product the policy gradients of $s_0, s_0'$ to measure the influence of $s_0$ to policy's performance on $s_0'$:
+Following the first-order influence function formula \citep{pruthi2020estimating}, in the RLVR context, given a training prompt $s_0$ and a test query $s_0'$, we use the inner product of the policy gradients of $s_0$ and $s_0'$ to measure the influence of $s_0$ on the policy's performance on $s_0'$:

 $\nabla J(\theta;s_0)$ denotes policy gradient for initial state $s_0$, we use a vanilla version for simplicity.
 We give a short derivation for Equation \ref{eq:inf} in Appendix \ref{sec:inf_theory}.
 Although the notion of influence function possesses favorable theoretical for the problem of data selection, its practical estimation for RL algorithms still faces two main challenges, namely the \textbf{Rollout Issue} and the \textbf{Gradient-Scale Issue} as illustrated in Figure \ref{fig:opi_motiv}.